OlhaAD/Comprehensive-analysis-of-economic-data-and-the-labor-market-in-the-United-States/README.md

 This comprehensive view aids in understanding how different states have been affected over time and can help policymakers and analysts pinpoint patterns or anomalies in employment trends.
 ***************************************************************************************************************************
+### Contact

+For any further inquiries or to discuss this analysis, please feel free to contact:
+Olha Danylchenko
+dolga334320@gmail.com